 Freevale was a peculiar city where some magic users and those not into that art co-existed.
 The skyline was loaded with bright lights and tall buildings.
 There were numerous businesses of different kinds available, but I was able to find a niche in the financial industry with this credit union.
 I certainly wasn’t able to buy out other companies the way how people buy groceries nor would I be heartless enough to crash the local economy.
 I wanted a place where people regardless of their net worth can find a safe place to put their money while also helping out the community.
 Something like that may sound like fairy dust, but I wanted to be a businessman who was more than just about making money.
 I knew that no one could do everything by themselves.
 It takes a village to help people succeed as I knew that meritocracy was just a myth knowing that some have a better hand than others, so let’s keep that real.
 This didn’t mean that I had to give up on my hard work, far from it.
 I just had to work harder and smarter than a vast majority of my peers just so I could be at their level.

 It was the grand opening of my credit union.
 I was decked out in a navy suit with a pewter tie.
 There was a line of people ready to open accounts and several of them were from just blocks away from my little establishment.
-When I talked about having others help me, there was one person who was by my side who certainly contributed.
+When I talked about having others help me, there was one person who was by my side and certainly contributed.

 “Isn’t it great that your dream is coming true?”
 It was my best friend and wife Mirembe.
 She was a woman from my community in Freevale that I’ve known for years.
 Mirembe wore an emerald green sleeveless dress.
 She had jet black natural curls that were lovely.
 My wife even wore a cowry shell necklace that also had a lapis lazuli right in the center of that piece of jewelry,

-“Quite so, Mirembe.”
-I responded to her.
+“Quite so, Mirembe,” I responded to her.
 “Thanks for coming here and helping out.”
 I then pointed at one of the desks that would be eventually reserved for more employees from outside.
 The windows and glass doors revealed those things inside.
 How fitting.
 I wanted my business to be like those windows and doors.
 The desk inside was loaded with artisan crafts from in and outside Vertgates.
-“Of course I’m not the only one with wares around here.”
+“Of course, I’m not the only one with wares around here.”
 Both of us laughed a bit.
 I looked at my watch and I got out the giant scissors to cut the string in front of my business.
 “Freevale Metro Credit Union is now open!”
 I exclaimed with my baritone voice as my first batch of customers cheered before entering the bank.
 The environment was very clean and it could put hospitals to shame.
-We had our teller concierges in the middle of the credit union instead of in back.
+We had our teller concierges in the middle of the credit union instead of in the back.
 There were digital machines besides a couple of ATMs where customers can pre-fill deposit or withdrawal slips.
 The color scheme I used incorporated navies and greens as complementary colors to calm the customers.
 Yes, one can argue about the green representing money in general which I couldn’t argue against it since this is a financial institution.
 Mirembe, some employees, and I got started opening accounts by the chock-full as we consulted people and gave them good deals.
 For the ones who opened new accounts that were top-tier or business-related, they got some free crafts from Mirembe.
 The reason why she had them there was because of her co-op of fair trade artisan products such as jewelry, clothes, and instruments.
-I wanted to help her out with the place she worked at since they were good people with a great cause.
-As I helped out one of the first customers out there, she had some questions for me.
+I wanted to help her out with the place she worked since they were good people with a great cause.
+As I helped one of the first customers out there, she had some questions for me.

 “I know you’re new and I’m glad you were able to start a business like this one, but I don’t trust a lot of banks.”
 She started.
 “How will I know my money will be safe at Freevale Metro?”
-This customer in particular was a woman who had to have been middle aged.
-She wore thick rimmed glasses and had graying hair that I could tell was originally auburn at one point in her life.
+This customer in particular was a woman who had to have been middle-aged.
+She wore thick-rimmed glasses and had graying hair that I could tell was originally auburn at one point in her life.